 The drying process will again depend on the glue manufacturer.

-If you are not very experienced in sewing, this can be a bit of a risk to undertake.
+If you are not very experienced in sewing, then this can be a bit risky.
 When sewing, you will need to be extra cautious not to tear any rubber as you thread the needle through the neoprene, as this will enhance the existing damage.

 Additionally, the sewing will need to be 'blind stitched', meaning you will only need to push the needle through one-quarter of the neoprene before glueing the rest of the repair.
 For the best results, a curved needle is recommended.